 Explore the Treetops & Soar Down Mountains

 An exciting, family-friendly way to experience the Adirondacks is to head up into the treetops at an aerial adventure course.
-You can't go wrong with Adirondack Adventure Center: ADK Treetop Adventures, which has a selection of zip lines and fun aerial challenge courses.
+You can't go wrong with Adirondack Adventure Center's Treetp & Zipline Adventure, which has a selection of zip lines and fun aerial challenge courses.
 In addition to treetop platforms and rope bridges, there are also inventive obstacles like pogo posts and horizontal tires.

 Not sure what kind of summer adventure you'd like to have?
 Then head out to North River to Adirondack River Outfitters: Adventure Center, where they offer family-friendly aerial obstacle courses, thrilling ziplines, and paintball.
 If you have older kids -- at least 9 years old -- this is a great way to experience the outdoors in the Adirondacks.

 For additional fun, you can also sign up for rock climbing, canoeing, rafting, camping, and hiking excursions to nearby landmarks.
 Age restrictions vary based on the activity as well as on the season, so be sure to check in advance!

 If Gore Mountain is your go-to place for skiing in the winter, why not make it your favorite spot to spend a summer day?
 Check out their kid-friendly zipline, climbing challenge course, climbing wall, bounce course, and bungee trampoline.
 In between all of the excitement, take a gondola ride and see the Adirondack mountains from high above.

 Kids must be at least 40 lbs to take on the climbing challenge course, and at least 20 lbs for the bungee trampoline and climbing wall.
 The zipline, added in 2019, is appropriate for kids who are at least 6 years old, 45 lbs, and 40 inches tall.